 The Institute must report regularly all lobbying activities which include oral, written or electronic communications to a government official regarding federal legislation, administration or execution of a Federal program or policy, formulation, modification or adoption of a federal rule, regulation, Executive order, policy or government position or the nomination or confirmation of a person subject to confirmation by the Senate.
-Details regarding activities that are considered lobbying, and the process for disclosing lobbying activities can be found on the Research Administration Services website.
+Details regarding activities that are considered lobbying, and the process for disclosing lobbying activities are at the Federal Lobbying Regulations page.

 MIT encourages the departments, laboratories and centers to provide educational programming to minors in a safe, professional and responsible manner.
 Individuals agreeing to host a minor intern or visitor should verify whether there are any specific approval processes required by their school or department.
 Guidelines for Minors as Employees or Interns are at https://minors.mit.edu/guidelines-minors-employees-or-interns.
 These guidelines do not apply to enrolled MIT students who are minors.
 The policy on employment of minors can be found in the Personnel Policy Manual.
 For additional information on MIT's Commitment to Protecting Minors please visit https://minors.mit.edu/.

 The Institute’s policies governing outside professional activities are designed to encourage active participation in research enriched in many cases by interaction with industry, business, government, and other activities and institutions.
 Information for MIT Faculty regarding Outside Professional Activities is available in MIT’s Policies and Procedures §4.5.
 Department heads and center/laboratory directors counsel faculty and researchers regarding specific cases.
 The Faculty Policy Committee recommends appropriate modifications of policies and procedures to the Faculty.